Old East Slavic literature: Early original compositions

 Presumably, both epics and folk tales were not recorded by contemporaries for the reason that Rus' inherited from the Byzantine Empire a ban on literary fiction and the presence of a purely artistic function in the works.
 Back in 1073, the compilers of the Izbornik Svyatoslav warned against worldly writings based on artistic imagination.
 Fiction developed only in the late period.

 However, despite some limitations, scientific and artistic works had to answer questions related to natural history (the origin of the world, cosmology) and the development of human society (the settlement of peoples, the origin of power, the state, the meaning and purpose of human history).

 The first original works in Kievan Rus' were instructive collections, which are the most common type of manuscripts (even after the beginning of printing in Russia in 1569, manuscripts have not lost their popularity).
 The scribe copied various works according to some attribute or genre in a notebook.
 Notebooks written by one scribe could then be bound by the scribe himself or the bookbinder into a separate book.
 The bookbinder could collect notebooks of different times and different scribes and connect them because they were of the same format or were combined by them according to content.
 Such collections are currently called convolutes.

-Such collections of teachings as Izmaragd, Golden Chain, Bee, Palea, Solemn, Zlatostruy (origins), Pchela (of Byzantine origin) were originally intended for home and cell reading.
-Of these, the most interesting is Palea (also Explanatory Palea), which is a collection of several interconnected ancient Rus' works that set out Old Testament history with additions from apocryphal monuments, as well as with theological reasoning.
+Such collections of teachings as Izmaragd, Golden Chain, Bee, Solemn, Zlatostruy (origins), Pchela (of Byzantine origin) were originally intended for home and monastic cell reading.
+Included in these is the Palea, a collection of several interconnected ancient Rus' works that set out Old Testament history, with additions from apocryphal monuments, as well as with theological reasoning.

 Already in the early period of the development of Rus' literature, one can trace the understanding of Rus' not only as an ethno-political and religious community, but also as the Kingdom of Christ.
-In the Sermon on Law and Grace of the middle of the 11th century (the future Metropolitan Hilarion), the newly baptized Rus' people are called new.
+In the Sermon on Law and Grace of the middle of the 11th century (the future Metropolitan, Hilarion of Kiev), the newly baptized Rus' people are called new.
 The perception of the people who were baptized in the "last times" (before the Last Judgment) as new, endowed with special grace, was characteristic of Rus'.
-The widespread idea of an imminent dreadful judgment was strongly reflected in the Old Rus' literature of that period; ascetic creations and instructive literature became an introduction to soteriology (the doctrine of the salvation of the soul).
+The widespread idea of an imminent dreadful judgment was strongly reflected in the Old East Slavic literature of that period; ascetic creations and instructive literature became an introduction to soteriology (the doctrine of the salvation of the soul).